catalystcalifornia/RaceCounts/README.md

   impact_screen <- filter(impact_screen, count > 1) %>% group_by(geoid, geoname) %>% summarise(id_count = n())
 ```

-* Step 2: Pull in final df from Worst Rate Findings: <i>worst_table2</i>.
+* Step 2: Pull in final dataframe from Worst Rate findings: <i>worst_table2</i>.
 Generate key findings identifying which race(s) faces the most racial disparity in each geography.
 Suppress findings for counties with too few Indexes of Disparity for a substantial analysis.

 ```
   impact_table <- worst_table2 %>% select(-rate_count) %>% group_by(geoid, geoname) %>% top_n(1, count) %>%    # get race most impacted by racial disparity by geo
   left_join(select(impact_screen, geoid, id_count), by = "geoid")
-  # 5 counties have ties for group with the most worst rates: Amador, Madera, Mono, San Mateo, Tulare
+  # Some counties may have ties for group with the most worst rates

   ## the next few lines concatenate the names of the tied groups to prep for key findings
   impact_table2 <- impact_table %>%